Junya Suzuki (footballer, born January 1996)

-Junya Suzuki (鈴木 準弥, Suzuki Junya) is a Japanese footballer who plays as a right back for club, Yokohama FC.
+Junya Suzuki (鈴木 準弥, Suzuki Junya) is a Japanese footballer who plays as a right-back for Renofa Yamaguchi FC, on loan from club Yokohama FC.

 Career

 Suzuki signed for Fujieda MYFC on 10 December 2018.

 On 11 July 2023, Suzuki signed to J2 club, Machida Zelvia for mid 2023 season.
 After the transfer, he played in 17 games.
 The club also won the J2 League champions and was promoted to J1 League for the first time in their history from next season.

 On 17 December 2024, Suzuki was announce official transfer to J1 promoted club, Yokohama FC from 2025 season.